Wales’ Oldest Independent Record Label

 In 2019, Sain celebrated its 50th anniversary with an exhibition curated by artist Manon Awst, featuring contributions from young artists.
 A large mural of Sain artists was created and is now permanently displayed at Sain’s headquarters in Llandwrog.

-Today, Sain is managed by Osian and Ifan from the band Candelas, and Aled from Cowbois Rhos Botwnnog.
+Today, Sain Studios are managed by Osian and Ifan from the band Candelas, and Aled from Cowbois Rhos Botwnnog.
 It remains busier than ever, with exciting plans for the future.

 -